-Parameter Meaning Default gPlazmaNumberOfSimultane- ousRequests The number of concurrent requests 30 useGPlazmaAuthorizationMod- ule Run gPlazma local for each door False useGPlazmaAuthorizationCell Run a central gPlazma instance.
-True
+gPlazmaNumberOfSimulta- neousRequests The number of concurrent requests Default: 30 useGPlazmaAuthorization- Module Run gPlazma local for each door Default: False useGPlazmaAuthorization- Run a central gPlazma instance.
+Cell Default: True

 Setting the value for gPlazmaNumberOfSimultaneousRequests too high may result in large spikes of CPU activity and the potential to run out of memory.
 Setting the number too low results in potentially slow login activity.